tardate/LittleCodingKata/README.md

-# 435 Little Coding Katas
+# 436 Little Coding Katas

-> Latest addition :sparkles: [XSLT CSV Transforms](./formats/xslt/csv-transforms) - XSLT transformations for converting CSV data.
+> Latest addition :sparkles: [fireStationCoverage](./julia/fire-station-coverage) - Using Julia to calculate how well a city grid is covered by fire stations - a multi-source, breadth-first search problem; cassidoo's interview question of the week (2026-03-16).

 Like many programmers, I have a folder that I've been carrying around for years into which I've squirrelled away all manner of tests, notes, tips and tricks.
 Occasionally I've thought about